Babysitter screening app Predictim uses AI to sniff out bullies

 “The most important thing on the mind of any person is the safety of their child or loved one,” he said.
 “Our goal is to erase worry by giving parents and guardians the necessary tools to hire the most trustworthy and reliable caregiver, piano teacher, tutor, soccer coach, etc., for their loved ones.”

-Predctim is a participant in the University of California Berkeley’s SkyDeck accelerator.
+Predictim is a participant in the University of California Berkeley’s Berkeley SkyDeck accelerator.